 80% of children who need ear tubes outgrown their problems and never need tubes again.
 If your child has ongoing allergy, sinus, adenoid or other problems which impact normal functioning of the Eustachian tube, ear infections may recur after the tube are extruded.

-6. Can we put long-term tubes in the first time?
+6. Can we get long-term tubes the first time?

-Because 80% of children who need tubes, never need a second set, it is extremely uncommon to consider placement of long-term tubes as a first line of treatment
+Because 80% of children who need tubes, never need a second set, it is extremely uncommon to consider the placement of long-term tubes as the first line of treatment

 Typical ear tubes are designed to last on average 6 months to one year.
 Long-term tubes (frequently called T tubes) are designed to last 3-5 years and are reserved for patients who continue with ear problems.